eely22/eely22.github.io/_posts/2020-04-17-a-case-for-natural-primary-keys.markdown

 image: '/images/posts/db.jpg'
 ---

 Surrogate keys are a popular method for primary keys in a database.
-However, there is usually a better way.
+However, there is often a better way.

 #### Background